 We ask everyone to be patient and work with us as we try to move everyone through the process as efficiently as possible.

-All pit spaces will have access to power outlets and will be within the range of Pit Admin announcements.
+All pit spaces will have access to power outlets and will be within the range of Pit Administration announcements.

 Teams will also be provided a table upon request.
-These tables may vary in size and construction due to the number of teams attending.
+Tables may vary in size and construction due to the number of teams attending.
 Charger Robotics requests that teams respect the table surfaces to minimize the likelihood of damage.